d33bs/set-website/_posts/2022-XX-XX-Data-Engineering-with-SQL-Arrow-and-DuckDB.md

 Arrow provides a [multi-language](https://arrow.apache.org/docs/) data format which prevents you from needing to convert to other formats when dealing with multiple in-memory or serialized data formats.
 For example, this means that a Python and an R package may use the same in-memory or file-based data without conversion (where normally a Python Pandas dataframe and R data frame may require a conversion step in between).

 <pre class="mermaid">
-flowchart BT
+flowchart TB
     subgraph Python
-      Pandas:::outlined <--> Arrow
+      Pandas:::outlined
-      Polars:::outlined <--> Arrow
+      Polars:::outlined
-      Xarray:::outlined <--> Arrow
-      dict[Python dict]:::outlined <--> Arrow
+      dict[Python dict]:::outlined
-      list[Python list]:::outlined <--> Arrow
+      list[Python list]:::outlined
     end

+    Pandas <--> Arrow
+    Polars <--> Arrow
+    dict <--> Arrow
+    list <--> Arrow

   classDef outlined fill:#fff,stroke:#333
 </pre>

-The same stands for various libraries within one language - Arrow enables development between various language library formats (for example, a Python Pandas dataframe and Python dictionary are two distinct in-memory formats which require a conversion in between).
+The same stands for various libraries within one language - Arrow enables interchange between various language library formats (for example, a Python Pandas dataframe and Python dictionary are two distinct in-memory formats which may require conversions).
+Conversions to or from these formats can involve data type or other inferences which are costly to productivity.
 You can save time and effort by avoiding conversions using Arrow.

 ## Using SQL to Join or Transform Arrow Data via DuckDB